devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 }
 ```

-*Code Snippet XXX: Favorite BLoC in Wisgen [(Faust 2019)](https://github.com/Fasust/wisgen)*
+*Code Snippet XXX: Favorite BLoC in Wisgen [\[11\]](https://github.com/Fasust/wisgen)*

-As I mentioned before, the BLoC package for Flutter uses the Provider package [(Rousselet and Flutter Dev Team 2018)](https://pub.dev/packages/provider).
+As I mentioned before, the BLoC package for Flutter uses the Provider package [\[50\]](https://pub.dev/packages/provider).
 This means that we can provide our BLoC to the rest of our Widget Tree in the same way we would if just used Provider for State Management.
 By the rule of *“lifting State up”* we have to place the favorite BLoC at the lowest common ancestor of all Widgets that need access to it.
 So in our case at *MaterialApp*:

 ``` dart
 void main() => runApp(MyApp());